wadewegner/wadewegner.github.com/_posts/2013-10-25-migrated-to-jekyll.md

 I'll dig into the topic of Webscript.io deeper in a separate post.
 Webscript.io is a fantastic tool that you should look into using - especially if you have a static website and don't want to host your own Web APIs.
 Suffice to say, this is an easy / simple way to use crowd-sourcing to help me identify posts that need to be fixed.

-Aside from the above, I have done all that much.
+Aside from the above, I haven't done all that much.
 I love having all my code accessible and find that I spend more time experimenting with things I'd never do on Wordpress.

 Hopefully this post explains my rationale for migrating to Jekyll and gives a few tips to help you, should you also decide to make the most.